To maximize your fun at The Eureka Room, only view the spoilers which you really must know. For more general questions, please see the FAQ.

-If you or the people you are thinking about visiting with do not like participation (especially of the playful variety), please please please do not visit.
-You will hate it.
+If you or the people you are thinking about visiting with are not really into doing the activities described in the question above, please do not visit.
+You will probably hate it.

 No. The Eureka Room is about participating in fun and absurd activities with everyone else in the room.
 The visuals are really cool, but they are just a backdrop to the participation.

 Please do not show up high.
 If you show up high you are going to be overwhelmed by the instructions and ruin the fun for yourself and others.

 If you buy a private group ticket, then it's just you and the group you bring.

 For smaller groups I sell mixed group tickets, which means I combine your group with others until we get about 5-6 people.
 I think the mixed group is way more fun because you get to meet other people who are interested in things like The Eureka Room.